-Nursing baby isn’t always easy, especially if you’re new to the whole mommy gig.
-But while perfecting your little one’s latch can be a struggle, putting your hands on the things you need shouldn’t be.
+Nursing a baby isn’t always easy, especially if you’re new to the whole mommy gig.
+While perfecting your little one’s latch can be a struggle, putting your hands on the things you need shouldn’t be.

 A comfortable, well-stocked breastfeeding station can go a long way toward eliminating stress, giving new moms a much-needed moment to rest and bond with their babies.
 With everything you need on hand, including a few well-deserved luxuries, you’ll be able to prevent unnecessary juggling acts and make breastfeeding a more enjoyable experience for both you and your baby.